New

 Hybrid Storage Without Losing Track: Peakto

 By connecting to Finder folders, external drives, NAS systems, and cloud sources, Peakto gives you a single visual overview of your entire photo library.
 You don’t need to reorganize anything to start.
-The biggest relief isn’t more backups — it’s knowing, at a glance, that nothing is missing.
+The biggest relief isn’t more backups — it’s knowing, at a glance, that nothing is missing, and being able to quickly delete photos.

 The Right Storage Strategy, Simplified